Top Things to do in Custer, SD and Custer State Park

 This 18-mile drive is the perfect introduction to what the park is all about and probably one of the coolest things to do in Custer, SD.

 You will likely encounter herds of bison, pronghorns, and prairie dogs roaming freely.
 The speed limit around the loop tops out at 25 MPH, but you may want to go even slower so you can try and spot all of the wildlife.

-**Remember to drive with caution and please do NOT feed the animals.**
+**Remember to drive with caution and please do NOT feed or approach the animals.**

 We recommend going either early in the morning or right around sunset as this is when the animals are out and about and most active.
 We drove through the Wildlife Loop in the evening time right around sunset and the amount of wildlife we saw was just insane!

 There were bison EVERYWHERE just strolling along minding their own business and playing with each other.
 There was one point when we were literally surrounded by bison and one decided to use our back windshield wiper as a nose-scratcher.
 Bison snot was smeared across the back of the car.
 Disgusting, slightly terrifying, but so awesome all at the same time!

 We also spotted pronghorn, some very friendly donkeys, coyotes, and more.
 This was definitely one of our top things to do in Custer, SD and we imagine it will be for you too.